beauhaus/CSSConf17-Entry/README.md

 This is a kind of madness.
 Rendered bricks on brick house with "IIIIIII" forever in a ::before tag and then I'm using jQuery to add a class to divs.
 < div >eloper status: confirmed. :(
-I used polygon clipping for the white-house roof at the top-right corner.
+I used polygon clipping and rotation for the white-house roof at the top-left corner.
 In firefox, though, there's different behavior. z-indexing, by design, is implemented differently. https://stackoverflow.com/questions/31646746/z-index-behaviour-is-different-in-chrome-to-firefox

 If this works in codepen, it'll be a miracle.